pelican-eggs/eggs/among_us/crewlink_server/README.md

 # Among Us - CrewLink server
 ### From their [Github](https://github.com/ottomated/CrewLink)

-This is the relay server for CrewLink, an Among Us proximity voice chat program.
+This project implements proximity voice chat in Among Us.
+Everyone in an Among Us lobby with this program running will be able to communicate over voice in-game, with no third-party programs required.
+Spatial audio ensures that you can only hear people close to you.

 ### Server Port
 Default port is 9736 but you can change to any port or domain/ip in the egg